The Zombies: Odessey and Oracle

 In 1967, frustrated by their continuing lack of success, the Zombies left Decca and signed a recording contract with CBS Records for whom they recorded the album Odessey and Oracle at EMI's world-famous Abbey Road studios.

 The band's budget did not stretch to session musicians, so they used a Mellotron to fill out their arrangements.
-According to Argent, they used John Lennon's Mellotron, which had been left in the studio after the Beatles' sessions for Sgt.
+According to Argent and Blunstone, they used John Lennon's Mellotron, which had been left in the studio after the Beatles' sessions for Sgt.
 Pepper's Lonely Hearts Club Band.
+White, in an interview with Des Burkinshaw and Rich Merrick on the Without the Beatles podcast/video, remembers the Mellotron being one that Abbey Road Studios hired for use for the Beatles as Lennon "kept his at home".
 The album was mixed into the standard mono; however, as another concession toward their limited budget, Argent and White (who, due to their songwriting royalties, had earned more than the rest of the members) personally paid for stereo mixes.

 The change in direction was evident on their first single released by CBS, "Care of Cell 44", a song about the anticipation felt while waiting for the singer's partner to be released from prison.
 It is also notable that the title of the song does not appear anywhere in the lyrics.
 Unfortunately, like their previous Decca releases, it failed to reach the charts.
 A second CBS single, "Friends of Mine", was also unsuccessful.